dlt-hub/dlt/README.md

 ## Why?

-Data loading is at the base of the data work pyramid.
+Data loading is how all data works starts.

-The current ecosystem of tools follows an old paradigm where the data pipeline creator is a software engineer, while the data pipeline user is an analyst.
+The current ecosystem of tools follows an old paradigm, where the data pipeline creator is a software engineer, while the data pipeline user is an analyst.

 In the real world, the data analyst needs to solve problems end to end, including loading.

-Currently, there are no simple frameworks to achieve this, but only clunky applications that need engineering and devops expertise to run, install, manage and scale.
+Currently, there are no simple libraries to achieve this, only clunky frameworks that require engineering expertise to host, run, manage, scale, and maintain.

-DLT aims to simplify pipeline building, making it easier and faster to build low-maintenance pipelines with evolving schemas.
+DLT aims to simplify data pipeline building, making it easier and faster to build low-maintenance pipelines with evolving schemas.

 ## Why not an OOP framework?

-Data people operate at the intersection between business, mathematics and functional programming.
+Data professionals operate at the intersection between business, statistics, and APIs.

-Such, the learning curve to write OOP sources in a very complex SDK/framework is too steep for all but the most tech-interested.
+As a result, the learning curve to create data pipelines using complex Object Oriented Programming (OOP) frameworks / SDKs (e.g. Airbyte, Singer, etc.) is too steep for all but the most tech savvy people.

-In contrast, DLT allows you to throw json or other iterable data into the database, with zero learning curve.
+In contrast, DLT allows you to throw JSON into a database with little to no learning curve.

 ## Supported data warehouses